elusivecodes/FrostDateTime/README.md

 **Set ISO Day**

-Set the ISO day of the week in current timeZone.
+Set the ISO day of the week in current time zone.

 - `isoDay` is a number representing the ISO day (between *1* and *7*).